 - 1. Submit Online RN-BSN Application. - 2.
 Submit official transcripts sent from all undergraduate institutions attended.
 High school transcripts optional. - 3.
 Submit photocopy of current nursing license. - 4.
 Provide two completed recommendation forms including one relative to academic ability and one relative to professional character. - 5.
-Show proof of 30 hours of college coursework including. - · Anatomy and Physiology I & II - · Microbiology - Psychology - · Sociology - · Chemistry is required to be completed within the first year - 6.
-Statistics is required prior to NURS 322 Research. - 7.
-Official TOEFL Score if English is not your first language minimum PBT score of 550 or IBT of 80. - 8.
-Complete an interview with Nursing faculty to be scheduled once all application materials are received.
+Show proof of 30 hours of college coursework including. - Anatomy and Physiology I & II - Microbiology - Psychology - Sociology - · Chemistry is required to be completed within the first year

+- 6. Statistics is required prior to NURS 322 Research. - 7.
+Official TOEFL Score if English is not your first language minimum PBT score of 550 or IBT of 80 or a minimum Duolingo score of 105. - Complete an interview with Nursing faculty to be scheduled once all application materials are received.